-8.1.6 Development plan strategies and policies need to be consistent and integrated with the strategies and policies contained in RTPs, Road Traffic Reduction Reports, and Air Quality Management Plans and information in Strategic Noise Maps2.
-Each regional consortium must prepare an RTP that includes a review of existing transport provision and sets out its proposals for the coordination and improvement of all transport modes, future investment priorities and the implementation of specific measures.
-Any RTP proposal that directly involves the development or use of land, or has land use implications, should appear as a policy or proposal in the development plan.
+8.1.6 Development plan strategies and policies need to be consistent and integrated with the strategies and policies contained in LTPs, Road Traffic Reduction Reports, air quality and noise action plans and local well-being plans, and take account of information from the local authority's annual air quality reports, national noise maps, the public service board's assessment of local well-being and any area statements issued by Natural Resources Wales under the Environment (Wales) Act 2016.
+Any LTP proposal that directly involves the development or use of land, or has land use implications, should appear as a policy or proposal in the development plan.

-8.1.7 Local authorities should ensure that when planning transport centred projects their approach is compatible with the Welsh Transport Appraisal Guidance (WelTAG)3.
+8.1.7 Local authorities should ensure that when planning transport centred projects their approach is compatible with the Welsh Transport Appraisal Guidance (WelTAG).
 They should ensure that the full range of possible solutions, including solutions other than road enhancement, is considered.

-8.1.8 The Road Traffic Reduction Act 1997 requires local authorities to produce a report setting out an assessment of the traffic on the roads for which it is the local highway authority and a forecast of expected growth in traffic levels4.
+8.1.8 The Road Traffic Reduction Act 1997 requires local authorities to produce a report setting out an assessment of the traffic on the roads for which it is the local highway authority and a forecast of expected growth in traffic levels.
 The report should also contain targets for reducing levels of local road traffic or the rate of growth of those levels.
 Development plan policies should be consistent with the approach adopted to fulfil these obligations and any national targets set by the Welsh Ministers under the Road Traffic Reduction (National Targets) Act 1998.

-8.1.9 Transport emissions contribute significantly to climate change, diffuse pollution of groundwater and surface water (Section 13.10) and poor local air quality, which can in turn affect people's health.
-The Environment Act 1995 requires local authorities to review and assess air quality in their areas to determine whether air quality objectives are likely to be met5.
-Where it is found that air quality objectives are unlikely to be met, an air quality management area must be declared and an action plan must be developed6.
-Development plan policies and decisions on planning applications should take into account statutory air quality objectives, together with the results of air quality reviews and assessments and any Air Quality Management Plans or Area Action Plans (see Section 13.11).
+8.1.9 Transport emissions contribute significantly to climate change, diffuse pollution of groundwater and surface water (Section 13.10), poor air quality and high levels of environmental noise, which can in turn affect people's health.
+The Environment Act 1995 requires local authorities to review and assess air quality in their areas to determine whether air quality objectives are likely to be met.
+Where it is found that air quality objectives are unlikely to be met, an air quality management area must be declared and an action plan must be developed.
+The Environmental Noise Directive requires member states to produce maps of noise from transport and industry and noise action plans every five years.
+Development plan policies and decisions on planning applications should take into account national air quality objectives, EU limit and target values, World Health Organisation guidelines on the health effects of noise and national indicators set by the Welsh Ministers under the Well-being of Future Generations (Wales) Act 2015, together with information from the local authority's annual air quality reports, national noise maps and any area statements issued by Natural Resources Wales under the Environment (Wales) Act 2016.